Tampon: Health aspects

-Toxic shock syndrome
+Menstrual toxic shock syndrome

 Menstrual toxic shock syndrome (mTSS) is a life-threatening disease most commonly caused by infection of superantigen-producing Staphylococcus aureus.
 The superantigen toxin secreted in S. aureus infections is TSS Toxin-1, or TSST-1.
 Incidence ranges from 0.03 to 0.50 cases per 100,000 people, with an overall mortality around 8%. mTSS signs and symptoms include fever (greater than or equal to 38.9 °C), rash, desquamation, hypotension (systolic blood pressure less than 90 mmHg), and multi-system organ involvement with at least three systems, such as gastrointestinal complications (vomiting), central nervous system (CNS) effects (disorientation), and myalgia.

 Toxic shock syndrome was named by James K. Todd in 1978.
 Philip M. Tierno Jr., Director of Clinical Microbiology and Immunology at the NYU Langone Medical Center, helped determine that tampons were behind toxic shock syndrome (TSS) cases in the early 1980s.
 Tierno blames the introduction of higher-absorbency tampons made with rayon in 1978, as well as the relatively recent decision by manufacturers to recommend that tampons can be worn overnight, for the surge in cases of TSS.
 However, a later meta-analysis found that the material composition of tampons is not directly correlated to the incidence of toxic shock syndrome, whereas oxygen and carbon dioxide content of menstrual fluid uptake is associated more strongly.

 In 1982, a liability case called Kehm v.
 Procter & Gamble took place, where the family of Patricia Kehm sued Procter & Gamble for her death on September 6, 1982, from TSS, while using Rely brand tampons.
 The case was the first successful case to sue the company.
 Procter & Gamble paid $300,000 in compensatory damages to the Kehm family.
 This case can be attributed to the increase in regulations and safety protocol testing for current FDA requirements.

 Some risk factors identified for developing TSS include recent labor and delivery, tampon use, recent staphylococcus infection, recent surgery, and foreign objects inside the body.

 The FDA suggests the following guidelines for decreasing the risk of contracting TSS when using tampons: